piecesofjapan/piecesofjapansite/_posts/2020-02-25-karimokucasestudy.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
-<p><strong>You’ve collaborated with a number of Japanese brands.
+<p><br><strong>You’ve collaborated with a number of Japanese brands.
 Has Norm Architects actively been pursuing work with Japan or did one thing lead to another?</strong></p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->